-The base intervention elements (production and distribution of Learning & Teaching Support Materials (LTSM) and teacher training) were implemented with sufficient fidelity and quality.
-The implementation of the pivotal coaching elements, however, was limited by late commencement of the DH coaching components and uneven dosage of external coaching support to different schools, without clear needs-based reasons for the differential levels of attention.
+The base programme elements (production and distribution of Learning & Teaching Support Materials (LTSM) and teacher training) were implemented with sufficient fidelity and quality.
+The implementation of the pivotal coaching elements, however, was limited by late commencement of the DH coaching components and the uneven dosage of external coaching support to different schools.
 Across both the external and DH coaching streams, the coaching approach did not fulfil the key characteristics of 'instructional coaching', namely being intensive, individualised and developmental.